lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * initiation occurs at the end entity;

-* message authentication is REQUIRED;
+* message authentication is required;

 * "key generation" occurs at the end entity (see {{sect-4.2.1.3}});

-* a confirmation message is REQUIRED.
+* a confirmation message is required.

 Note: An Initial Authentication Key (IAK) can be either a symmetric key or an asymmetric private key with a certificate issued by another PKI trusted